signalwire/freeswitch-cluecon-lab/README.md

-# ClueCon TGI 2021 Freeswitch Workshop
+# FreeSWITCH Workshop

-This is a lab-style image for the ClueCon TGI 2021 FreeSWITCh workshop.
+This is a lab-style image for the FreeSWITCH workshop.
 It is built around Docker for ease of use.

 The configuration folder is mounted to the Docker container for ease of access.

+## Building

+You need a SignalWire account to download the packages.
+It is free to sign up, and you can find instructions [here](https://freeswitch.org/confluence/display/FREESWITCH/HOWTO+Create+a+SignalWire+Personal+Access+Token).

+Add that to your `.env` file.

 ## Starting FreeSWITCH